StandDeskReview

 If you want to know how a desk will actually feel in your home office, run this test before you commit.
 It takes 10 minutes and it’s the single highest-signal evaluation you can do.

 This is a field test, not a lab one.
 Real engineering stability testing uses calibrated weights, accelerometers, and consistent typing-force simulation.
-Our laser-and-ruler method is repeatable enough to compare two desks against each other in the same room — which is the actual decision most readers need to make.
+The laser-and-ruler method here is repeatable enough to compare two desks against each other in the same room — which is the actual decision most buyers need to make.
+Treat the result as relative, not absolute.

 Related